blockchain-unica/rosetta-smart-contracts/contracts/bet/README.md

 ## Implementations

 - **Solidity/Ethereum**: since the platform does not support multi-signature verification, the join is split in two actions: the first player acts first, by depositing 1 ETH.
 After that, the second player joins by depositing 1 ETH.
+// alvi: solidity ha 2 versioni della bet; solo la 2 mi sembra aderente, direi di togliere la 1.

 - **Anchor/Solana**: a step has been added for initializing the data of the bet contract (buyer, seller, amount, etc.).
 - **Aiken/Cardano**: since we cannot access the current block height where the transaction is being validated, the deadline is represented as a UNIX timestamp, which is checked against the lowest bound of the transaction's validity interval.
-- **PyTeal/Algorand**:
+- **PyTeal/Algorand**: two join functions, one for each player; player1 is also the owner of the contract and its creator.
 - **SmartPy/Tezos**:
-- **Move/Aptos**:
+- **Move/Aptos**: deadline is a timestamp rather than a block height; the two players can be different from the oracle creatore; wager can be any amount and is in assets.